Last Updated on October 11, 2021 by Anne-Marie

 This candied pecan recipe so easy that your children can help you make a few batches for teachers gifts.

-How about using them in the streusel topping in my Blueberry Muffin Streusel Cake?
 And don’t forget adding them into your holiday baking!

 - 3 tablespoons pasteurized liquid egg whites